Abemama: World War II

-Abemama is an island of beautiful beaches with a crystal clear blue lagoon.
-In Abemama, you still can find physical evidence of American and Japanese WWII relics, cultural shrines and sites/monuments relating to their traditional spirits and famous King Binoka.
-Abemama is close enough to the capital of South Tarawa for a weekend getaway, and is often visited by cruising yachts due to its very sheltered lagoon.
-The lagoon is abundant in bonefish, a popular species with sport anglers.
+Tourism

+Abemama is close to the capital of South Tarawa.
 Abemama Atoll Airport is located on the north end of Abemama near the village of Tabiang.
 It has regular connections with the international airport in Tarawa twice weekly, on Wednesday and Sunday.

 There are three guest houses on Abemama; the Island Council guest house, Chevalier College guest house, and one private lodge.

 Education

 The island has the following Christian senior high schools: